-- Organic food shelf life is less as there in external coating, waxing or colouring done.
+- Organic food shelf life is less as there in the external coating, waxing, or colouring done.

 - Organic vegetables and fruits may also get little worms at times inside the fruit.
-Where there is no Pesticides, there may be pests.
+Where there are no Pesticides, there may be pests.

-- The availability is limited for the organic food as currently very less number of farmers are pursuing organic farming in India and therefore logistics is a challenge.
+- The availability is limited for the organic food as currently very few number of farmers are pursuing organic farming in India and therefore logistics is a challenge.

 - The shape of organic vegetables, fruits will be different from the other fruits or vegetables from the same tree or plant while one may find inorganic fruits to be consistent in shape, size, texture and even taste – Diversity is the hallmark of organic food.

-- Organic fruits, vegetables may not be available throughout the year as its grown in sync with nature while non organic food availability is mostly ensure round the year using artificial growth promoters and GMO seeds.
+- Organic fruits, vegetables may not be available throughout the year as it is grown in sync with nature while non-organic food availability is mostly ensured round the year using artificial growth promoters and GMO seeds.

-Nutritional value of organic food is much higher as compared to conventionally grown or inorganic food.
+The nutritional value of organic food is much higher as compared to conventionally grown or inorganic food.
 That’s why it is recommended to eat organic food when someone is unwell or recuperating and wants to build immunity.
-Infact, we have seen that people maintaining chemical free food lifestyle over a long period have higher levels of immunity and are healthier as compared to the people eating chemical laden food.
+In fact, we have seen that people maintaining a chemical-free food lifestyle over a long period have higher levels of immunity and are healthier as compared to people eating chemical laden food.

 Organic food is also very good for the farmers who grow it as it helps them earn more money compared to conventionally grown food.
 Incomes of organic farmers have increased faster as compared to in-organic food farmers.

-For the betterment of the health of Mother Nature, our families health we should all go back to our roots and support organic farmers and switch to organic food.
+For the betterment of the health of Mother Nature, our family’s health we should all go back to our roots and support organic farmers and switch to organic food.

-Deepak Sabharwal, is a MBA turned organic farmer who did hands on organic farming for 5 years before setting up Earthy Tales which mentors organic farmers and help build market linkages for them.
+Deepak Sabharwal, is an MBA turned organic farmer who did hands-on organic farming for 5 years before setting up Earthy Tales which mentors organic farmers and helps build market linkages for them.